 - The local language is Cantonese but most people have a knowledge of English.

-Here is a quick summary of all my favourite off the beaten path activities in Hong Kong:
+Here is a quick summary of all my favourite Hong Kong off the beaten path places and activities:

 - See pink dolphins at Tai O Village

 - Get your fortune at Wong Tai Sin Temple

 - See 13,000 Buddha statues at Ten Thousand Buddhas Monastery